cariad-tech/fep3_sdk/doc/input/participant/component_configuration_service.rst

 ~~~~~~~~~~~~~~~~~~~~

 After creation of properties, we can utilize the configuration service and a convenience function *getPropertyValue* to read property values.
-Values are returned in form of typed optionals.
+Values are returned in form of typed optional.
 We may check for a value and retrieve the value.
-Alternatively we may simply dereference it to retrieve the corresponding value:
+Alternatively, we may simply dereference it to retrieve the corresponding value:

 .. literalinclude:: ../snippets/snippet_config_service.cpp
   :start-after: //Begin(Reading property by service)
   :end-before: //End(Reading property by service)
   :emphasize-lines: 1

-Alternatively we can provide a *property node*.
+Alternatively, we can provide a *property node*.
 In this case no optional but the value itself is returned.
 In case of failure a default value is returned.